auyrin/House-prediction-competion/README.md

-# House-prediction-competion
+# House-prediction-competition
-predict the price of houses as accurately as possible.
+predict the price of houses as accurately as possible. this could help us estimate the fair price of a house, given certain features.

 ### Steps
 - used heatmaps to find the highly correlated features